How To Travel for Free with Credit Cards

 3. Know Your Goal

 You next need to figure out your goals.
 You might focus on hotel nights, free flights, or both.
-Your specific travel goals will be different from mine or anyone else’s, so tailor your travel hacking appropriately.
+Your specific travel goals will be different from mine or anyone else’s, so tailor your plan appropriately.

 Maybe you have a preferred airline that has a lot of flights out of your local airport, or you really love a certain family of hotels when you’re traveling.
 Look into credit cards that offer the most valuable points or rewards for those flights and hotels.